learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you detect javascript disabled in the page?
+## Q 18.2.
+How do you detect javascript disabled in the page?

 You can use `<noscript>` tag to detect javascript disabled or not.
 The code block inside `<noscript>` get executed when JavaScript is disabled, and are typically used to display alternative content when the page generated in JavaScript.